Search NSGC

 Find a GC

-Find a Genetic Counselor
+Find a Genetic

-Post Mortem Genetic Testing
+Postmortem Genetic Testing

 What is Postmortem Genetic Testing?

 Postmortem genetic testing is testing that is performed on a sample after an individual has died.
-The goal of post mortem genetic testing is often to try to identify the cause of death and/or identify if blood relatives are at-risk for a genetic disease or sudden death.
+The goal of postmortem genetic testing is often to try to identify the cause of death and/or identify if blood relatives are at-risk for a genetic disease or sudden death.

 Genetic tests are a group of medical tests that search for alterations in chromosomes, genes, or biochemical metabolites.
 There are numerous different genetic tests and choosing the appropriate test depends upon an individual's medical and family history.
 Typically, genetic testing is ordered by a genetics specialist.
 The gold standard for molecular genetic testing is EDTA blood or fresh frozen tissue (heart, liver and spleen).